ymniquet/eQuimageLab/docs/source/image.rst

 The default color space of an image is "sRGB" and the default color model is "RGB". **You won't need to worry about the color space and model of your images for most operations**.
 See the section `More about color spaces and models`_ as well as :doc:`composite` for details.

-The data type of the images (:py:class:`numpy.float32` or :py:class:`numpy.float64`) can be set globally with :py:func:`equimagelab.params.set_image_type() <equimagelab.equimage.params.set_image_type>` and inquired with :py:func:`equimagelab.params.get_image_type() <equimagelab.equimage.params.get_image_type>`.
+The data type of the images (:py:class:`numpy.float32` or :py:class:`numpy.float64`) can be set globally with :py:func:`equimagelab.params.set_image_type() <equimage.params.set_image_type>` and inquired with :py:func:`equimagelab.params.get_image_type() <equimage.params.get_image_type>`.
 The :py:class:`numpy.float64` type is more accurate, but doubles the memory footprint of the images and can increase computation times.
 The default data type is :py:class:`numpy.float32`.
 Note that some operations (image scaling, edition with external software...) are performed with :py:class:`numpy.float32` or even :py:class:`numpy.int16` precision whatever the choice of data type for the images.

 Creating and accessing images
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-An existing image represented as a :py:class:`numpy.ndarray` array `imgarray` can be embedded in an :py:class:`Image <equimagelab.equimage.image.Image>` object using the constructor ``image = Image(imgarray)``.
+An existing image represented as a :py:class:`numpy.ndarray` array `imgarray` can be embedded in an :py:class:`Image <equimage.image.Image>` object using the constructor ``image = Image(imgarray)``.
 You can specify the channel axis for color images [e.g., ``image = Image(imgarray, channels = -1)`` if `imgarray` has shape (H, W, 3) instead of the default shape (3, H, W)].

-The :py:class:`Image <equimagelab.equimage.image.Image>` class behaves as a :py:class:`numpy.ndarray` for basic and Numpy operations.
-Namely, you can add, substract, multiply :py:class:`Image <equimagelab.equimage.image.Image>` objects, and apply all Numpy functions:
+The :py:class:`Image <equimage.image.Image>` class behaves as a :py:class:`numpy.ndarray` for basic and Numpy operations.
+Namely, you can add, substract, multiply :py:class:`Image <equimage.image.Image>` objects, and apply all Numpy functions:

 .. code-block:: ipython3